Here’s What You Need in an Executive Sponsor

 - The Executive Sponsor is someone senior enough to clear roadblocks (and has the moral authority to do so), but not so senior that they cannot meet with the team.

 - The Executive Sponsor is someone who is in touch with the mission of the team.
 That mission is something they care about and is linked to their business unit (hence the moral authority comment).

 - The Executive Sponsor must be willing to gain a basic understanding of how validated learning works.
 Validated learning is simply making product and business decisions based on evidence.

 There are plenty of startup teams in large companies doing the work without an Executive Sponsor, and they are feeling the pain.
-These teams are doing very noble (and largely thankless) work.
-They do it because they believe in the company.
-And they want to get to value faster with less waste.
+These teams are doing very noble (and largely thankless) work, but an effective Executive Sponsor can help reduce roadblocks and keep everyone on track.

 Thanks to Andi Plantenberg for contributing this piece.
 If you seek to bring the entrepreneurial spirit to your organization, Lean Startup Co. can help.